kubekpop/slm/README.md

 Tuxdev team puts much effort into the code to have it working across all distributions, but some errors might occur and might damage your service/system.
 We take no responsibility for such situation.
 Please use sections marked as (testing) in a safe environment before working on production system.

 ### 1. DEPENDENCIES
-SLM uses following commands: netstat, systemctl, ps, iptables, awk.
+SLM uses following commands: netstat, systemctl, ps, iptables.
 Make sure to have these available.
 Here is a brief list of packages not always installed by default with their distro-specific names:
 * SUSE: net-tools-deprecated
 * ARCH:
 * FEDORA: